huldumadurin/PingMarker/README.md

 Server 3 is located in Singapore, see Server 2.

 All servers show quite stable response times, so I can't determine anything about the loads running on them.

+The overhead, both between servers close to each other, and across large distances is very hard to calculate due to variations in infrastructure, network congestion and probably other factors as well.
+This makes the experiment quite imprecise, since we're benchmarking a long chain of events(transport, response and transport back again) where each part of the chain can be affected differently.